evykassirer/playing-the-internship-game/docs/2-Interviews/questions_to_ask_the interviewer.md

 #### Is your product accessible?
 How usable is the project by folks who are blind or deaf or have low internet access?

-A lot of smaller companies aren't able to focus on these things right away, but I hope that they at least care about and are keeping it in mind in how they're building things now, so that eventually they can have a very accessibile product.
+A lot of smaller companies aren't able to focus on these things right away, but I hope that they at least care about and are keeping it in mind in how they're building things now, so that eventually they can have a very accessible product.

 #### How do you decide what the company is working on (e.g. what's built next, or what technology is being used)?
 Who gets input into these decisions?